Thraxerrrr/CAS/README.md

 # CAS

 ### What is CAS?
-This mod for [Conan Exiles](https://www.conanexiles.com) adds a new inventory panel to your character, allowing you to equip much more than the 5 standard armor slots.
+This mod for [Conan Exiles](https://www.conanexiles.com) adds a new inventory panel to your character and thralls, allowing you to equip much more than the 5 standard armor slots.
 There are two types of items that can be equipped:

 - **Cosmetic items**: sheathed weapons, jewellery, masks, smoking pipes, etc.